phonegap/phonegap-docs/docs/1-getting-started/3-create-your-app/1-desktop.html.md

 next: 1-getting-started/4-run-your-app/1-desktop.html.md
 ---

-Now let's dig in and create our first PhoneGap project using the PhoneGap Desktop application we [installed previously](/getting-started/1-install-phonegap/desktop).
+Now that you've installed [PhoneGap Desktop](/getting-started/1-install-phonegap/desktop) or the [PhoneGap CLI](/getting-started/1-install-phonegap/cli) to your computer and the [PhoneGap Developer App](getting-started/2-install-mobile-app) to your mobile devices, you're ready to get started creating a PhoneGap app.
 This project will become a PhoneGap mobile application with the ability to run on multiple devices and across operating systems in just a few simple steps.

 ###Default Hello World
 The PhoneGap desktop tools include a default Hello World project for beginners to start with.
 It's proven to be the quickest and easiest way to understand the basics of building a mobile PhoneGap app so let's start there: